Aspire-Infolabs/FWI_Prediction_Batch8/README.md

 🚀 How to Run the Project Locally

-Clone the repository
+1.Clone the repository
 git clone https://github.com/your-username/fwi-predictor.git

-Navigate to the project folder
+2.Navigate to the project folder

 cd fwi-predictor

-Install dependencies
+3.Install dependencies

 pip install flask numpy

-Run the Flask app
+4.Run the Flask app

 python app.py

-Open your browser and go to
+5.Open your browser and go to

 http://127.0.0.1:5000/